4.2.2.20 Specific requirements for past period claim

 Specific restrictions for past period claims

-Note: From 1 July 2013, individuals have 12 months after the income year (1.1.I.75) to lodge a past period claim.
-Prior to the 2012-13 financial year, individuals had an extended lodgement period of 24 months to lodge these claims.
+Note: Individuals have 12 months after the income year (1.1.I.75) to lodge a past period claim.

 There are several restrictions, which affect whether a past period claim (1.1.P.60) for FTB can be effective (1.1.E.10).
 These include: